 Claire joined Teva in 2006 as the Head of Research and Development (R&D) for the Runcorn site.
 Two and half years later Claire was promoted to the role of European Regional Manager, responsible for European R&D before moving up to Senior Vice President of Global Sterile R&D in 2011.

-Said Claire: “I manage three different sites in the Netherlands, Romania, Croatia and the UK and I’m responsible for the development and registration of sterile products, such as injectables, ophthalmic and sterile inhalation products.
+Said Claire: “I manage various different sites in the Netherlands, Romania, Croatia and the UK and I’m responsible for the development and registration of sterile products, such as injectables, ophthalmic and sterile inhalation products.
 Teams at these sites carry out all the R&D activities, generate the data and put the registration documents together to go to the global regulatory authorities so that we can get these products approved and provided to patients in the respective markets.

 “I did my first degree in Analytical Chemistry at the University of the West Indies before coming to England and starting my career at a pharmaceutical company, where I did a Masters in Pharmaceutical Analysis and Quality Control.
 As part of my own, ongoing career development I also did a Master’s Degree part-time and undertook several leadership programmes internally because I was being developed both as a scientist and as a manager.

 “I became a team leader and then moved to another pharmaceutical firm where I was given the Head of Analytical role.
 While I was doing that I was headhunted into Teva, so I think in terms of STEM pathways there’s been a parallel between academic progression and career development through internal training and participation in initiatives that benefit the organisation, like recruitment, publishing papers or presenting at conferences.